Celebrate St. Patricks Day in St. Louis

 St. Patrick’s Day Parades

 The streets of downtown St. Louis will become a sea of green as thousands of visitors attend the annual St. Patrick’s Day Parade.
 This family-friendly event features more than 120 marching bands, floats and giant balloons.
-The parade begins at 1 p.m., at 20th and Market Streets and makes its way east, ending at Broadway and Clark.
-Before or after the parade, stop by the Irish Village at Ballpark Village for food, shopping and live music.
+The parade begins at 12 p.m., at 20th and Market Streets and makes its way east, ending at Broadway and Clark.
+Following the parade, head on down to Ballpark Village for post parade shenanigans.
+Enjoy live entertainment, drink specials, giveaways and more from 2-6 p.m.

 Step inside, and you’re going to forget you’re in the Soulard neighborhood of town and not an authentic pub in Ireland with exposed brick and wooden floors.
 Authentic beers from Ireland are always on tap along with traditional foods.
 Dance away to live Irish music with the crowd inside.